amitofsk/dandy/docs/widgetApi.md

 You should declare objects of the child classes instead of this class.

 ### Similar Classes
-SlideDisplay, VectorDisplay, SimplePlotDisplay, and DialDisplay are child classes of AnalogInDisplay.
+`SlideDisplay`, `VectorDisplay`, `SimplePlotDisplay`, and `DialDisplay` are child classes of `AnalogInDisplay`.

 ## ANanoEveryDisplay
 ### Description
-This class displays an Arduino Nano Every.
+The `ANanoEveryDisplay` class shows a widget that looks like the Arduino Nano Every microcontroller.

 ### Member Functions

 The constructor: